In-Person Research

 The holdings of the Center for Legislative Archives are made available according to access policies set by the creator of the records.
 The Center holds both open and closed records.
 All unpublished U.S. House of Representative and U.S. Senate records are closed by default for 30 and 20 years respectively, and many records (e.g., investigative and nomination records) are closed for 50 years.

-It is important to know the rules of access before planning your research visit to be sure the records you are interested in are available.
-Many open records must also be screened for privacy or other restrictions before they can be served.
-Screening can be a time-consuming process—it can take one business day per two boxes—so we highly encourage researchers to contact the Center by email at legislative.archives@nara.gov before a visit.
+Many open records must also be screened for privacy and other restrictions before they can be served.
+Screening can be a time-consuming process—it can take one business day per two boxes (10 linear inches) of records.
+Please contact the Center by email at legislative.archives@nara.gov before a visit.

 Note: the records of the legislative branch are not subject to the provisions of the Freedom of Information Act.